mpdeimos/onepassword-java/README.md

 ## Features

-The primary use case for the wrapper is provisioning of users, groups and vaults.
+This wrapper was mostly written for automatic provisioning of users, groups and vaults, hence, support for editing or reading passwords is not implemented yet.
-Support for editing or reading passwords is not implemented yet, however, pull requests are welcome.
+This functionality will be added with the upgrade to version 2 of the CLI.

 ## Usage